pataanggs/pataanggs/README.md

 ###

-<p align="left">My name Fathan Andi Kartagama.
+<p align="left">My name Fathan.
 Born in Jakarta, Indonesia.
-I'm currently a college student at ITERA.
+I'm currently an undergraduate student at ITERA.
 When i was a kid, I'd like to tweaks computer.
 Hopefuly in the future I'm able to help other people to know about programming.</p>

 ###